-82 N. Dufty, P. Martin & S. Zhao, 2019, p.21, Demand for Farm Workers: ABARES farm survey results 2018, ABARES research report, Canberra.
-September
+82 N. Dufty, P. Martin & S. Zhao, 2019, p.21, Demand for Farm Workers: ABARES farm survey results 2018, ABARES research report, Canberra, September

 83 S. Zhao, B. Binks, H. Kruger, C. Xia & N. Stenekes, 2018, What difference does labour choice make to farm productivity and profitability in the Australian horticulture industry?
-A comparison between seasonal workers and working holiday makers, ABARES 84 NFF, 2019, Worker shortage holds farmers to ransom, viewed February 2020 holds-farmers-to-ransom/
+A comparison between seasonal workers and working holiday makers, ABARES 84 NFF, 2019, Worker shortage holds farmers to ransom, viewed February 2020 https://nff.org.au/media-release/worker-shortage-holds-farmers-to-ransom/

-Howe et al.'s research determined that "lower-skilled jobs are generally those that do not require formal qualifications or certifications, such as packing," which "would generally be paid at Level 1 (the lowest level) under the Horticulture Award, with induction training the only training required to perform the job"85.
+The research of Howe et al.'s determined that "lower-skilled jobs are generally those that do not require formal qualifications or certifications, such as packing," which "would generally be paid at Level 1 (the lowest level) under the Horticulture Award, with induction training the only training required to perform the job"85.
 They go on to report that most employers require a higher proportion of lower-skilled workers, with some businesses operating on the basis that 20% of their employees/jobs should be higher-skilled and 80% should be lower-skilled.
-This is loosely reflected in NCVER's findings for the 'agriculture, forestry and fishing' industries' engagement with VET, be it in their demand for qualified applicants or facilitation of nationally-recognised training:
+This is loosely reflected in the National Centre for Vocational Education Research (NCVER) findings for the 'agriculture, forestry and fishing' industries' engagement with VET, be it in their demand for qualified applicants or facilitation of nationally-recognised training: